MicrosoftDocs/azure-docs-powershell/azps-1.8.0/Az.Accounts/Connect-AzAccount.md

 ### -Tenant

-Optional tenant name or ID
+Optional tenant name or ID.

 > [!NOTE]
-> Due to limitations of the current API, a tenant ID must be specified instead of a tenant name when
+> Due to limitations of the current API, you must use a tenant ID instead of a tenant name when
-> signing in with a business-to-business (B2B) account that has been assigned access to your Azure
+> connecting with a business-to-business (B2B) account.
-> tenant.

 ```yaml
 Type: System.String